dtipson/thenUse/README.md

 ```

 Once we have something that has both methods and a context that matches those methods (i.e. the method "remove" is defined on the context $('.thing')) use() returns a function.

-That function, however, also has the above methods, so you don't just have to call it, you can continue to define further functions using it
+**NOTE:** That function _also_ has the above methods, meaing that you can continue to define further functions by chaining on additional behavior.

 -----

-##Why Did You Do This
+##Why Did You Do This?

 So, I create a lot of callback functions.
 A lot of them are just anonymous wrappers around other functions, which seems really busy and really silly sometimes.